-At OTC PR Group using the tools provided in the Google Search Console offers many valuable insights into your site’s performance.
+At OTC PR Group, using the tools in the Google Search Console offers valuable insights into your site’s performance.
 Optimize your Website for the right keyphrases to fix: low rankings and click-throughs.
 How to decide on the next step?
 What’s the best strategy to improve your SEO based on Search Console data?
-Should you improve low ranking posts first, or low CTR posts?
+Should you improve low-ranking posts first or low-CTR positions?

 Google Search Console offers tremendous information for Optimizing the right keyphrases for site owners.
 Companies can find out which pages don’t rank well or get few clicks.

 We’re obsessed with speed!
 Faster websites are better for users and better for search engines.
 That’s why SEO experts spend a lot of time working out how to make our site faster.
 It’s also why we stay on top of the latest trends in browser technology and performance techniques—website design tips.

 That’s all good, but while speeding up our site, we kept hitting a bottleneck — no matter how many things we tweaked, our CSS slowed us down.